pscedu/psc-wpdocs/neocortex/track1.md

 <br />
 <p>Based on the [Cerebras Model Zoo R1.6.0 GitHub page](https://github.com/cerebras/modelzoo/tree/R_1.6.0#models-in-this-repository).</p>

-# Track Specific Questions
+## Track Specific Questions

 If your project falls under this category, make sure to address the following questions in your application document:

-1. Please, indicate which model(s) from the modelzoo you intend to use.
+1. Please indicate which model(s) from the modelzoo you intend to use.
 Do you anticipate being interested in adjusting the model architecture?
-2. Please, describe the dataset you are intending to use.
+2. Please describe the dataset you are intending to use.
 3. How big is the dataset of interest (total dataset size, number of samples, and sample size in MB)?
-4. Please, elaborate on the readiness of the dataset of interest.
+4. Please elaborate on the readiness of the dataset of interest.
 Is it fully available at this time?
 If not, how soon would it be fully available?
 5. Please specify the shapes of the input and output tensors for your model/s.
 6. If possible, please specify the name of the dimensions for your input and output tensors from the previous question.
    E.g. (batch, input channels, height, width)
 7. Please specify the loss function that you would like to use.
-8. Please, list the libraries complementary to standard PyTorch and/or TensorFlow distributions that you would need to train your model(s).
+8. Please list the libraries complementary to standard PyTorch and/or TensorFlow distributions that you would need to train your model(s).
-9. Please, list the key libraries that you would need for data preprocessing.
+9. Please list the key libraries that you would need for data preprocessing.